 15A NCAC 13B .1404 SITING/DESIGN REQUIREMENTS FOR SOLID WASTE COMPOST FACILITIES

-(1) A site located in a floodplain shall not restrict the flow of the 100‑year flood; reduce the temporary storage capacity of the floodplain; or result in washout of solid waste so as to pose a hazard to human life, wildlife, land or water resources;
+(1) A site located in a floodplain shall not restrict the flow of the 100‑year flood, reduce the temporary storage capacity of the floodplain, or result in washout of solid waste, so as to pose a hazard to human life, wildlife, land, or water resources.

 (9) A site shall meet the following surface water requirements:

-(A) A site shall not cause a discharge of materials or fill materials into waters or wetlands of the state that is in violation of Section 404 of the Clean Water Act;
+(A) a site shall not cause a discharge of materials or fill materials into waters or wetlands of the State that is in violation of Section 404 of the Clean Water Act;

-(C) A site shall not cause non‑point source pollution of waters of the state that violates assigned water quality standards as set forth in 15A NCAC 02B.
+(C) a site shall not cause non‑point source pollution of waters of the State that violates the water quality standards as set forth in 15A NCAC 02B.

 (c) A site shall meet the following design requirements: